Graham Potter: Swansea City

 Potter was appointed manager of newly relegated Championship club Swansea City on 11 June 2018 on a three-year contract.
 He was joined by assistant manager Billy Reid and recruitment analyst Kyle Macaulay.
 On his appointment, Potter said "This is a Premier League club from the last seven years and it wants to try to get back, but get back in a way that there is an identity and an understanding of what they want to be on the pitch.
 That was the interesting thing for me – the chance to build something".

 Potter won his first match as Swansea boss with a 2–1 victory over Sheffield United, with goals from striker Oli McBurnie and former Liverpool youngster Yan Dhanda.
 His first game at Swansea's Liberty Stadium was a 1–0 win against Preston North End.
 In his first season at the club, Swansea reached the quarter-finals of the 2018–19 FA Cup, where they hosted Manchester City.
 They led the Premier League champions 2–0 after 30 minutes, but three goals in the last 20 minutes, one from Bernardo Silva, an own goal from Kristoffer Nordfeldt and a late winner from Sergio Agüero defeated Potter's side.
 They finished 10th in the league, after a strong end-of-season run gave Swansea a slim chance of making the play-offs going into the last three matches of the season.

 After Chris Hughton was dismissed as Brighton & Hove Albion manager at the end of the 2018–19 season, Brighton made an approach for Potter to become their new manager, which Swansea initially rejected.
 Swansea offered Potter a new contract to remain at the club, which would have made him one of the Championship's highest earning managers.
-However, the club eventually granted permission for Potter to begin talks with Brighton, who would reportedly pay Swansea about £3m in compensation for Potter and his backroom staff.
+The club however, eventually granted permission for Potter to begin talks with Brighton, who would reportedly pay Swansea about £3m in compensation for Potter and his backroom staff.